wblewis7/btbw_mcmc_data/README.md

 ### Detections

 The first 18 columns are detections named yYEAR.
-A value of `1` indicates that that individuals was detected in that year.
-A value of `0` indicates the opposite.
+A value of `1` indicates that that individuals was not detected in that year.
+A value of `2` indicates that bird was detected as an SY.
+A value of '3' indicates that the bird was detected as an ASY.
+See "age_cap" below for appreviations.
 A value of `NA` indicates that the study plot was not sampled in that year.
 The low-elevation plot at CWT ('rk') was not intensively sampled after 2008, but follow-up surveys were performed in 2017-2018.

 ### plot